mixset/todo---my-list-things-to-do/README.md

 - Two methods have been added: `dbConnection()` and `isNoteExist()`
 - HTML & JS code optymalization
 - Added datepicker

+[12.02.2017] - v1.4
++ Config.ini file has been replaced by config.php
++ Created new hierarchy of directories
++ Engine and Logger classes has been added
++ ToDo class has been renamed to ToDoList
++ ToDoList class has been optimized
++ Layout is divided into header.php and footer.php parts and individual subpages
++ action.php file has been removed
++ script.js optymalization
++ Results of queries are not stored in JSON files
++ Deleted empty div for messages and replaced by [alertify](http://fabien-d.github.io/alertify.js/) plugin

 [Demo Skryptu](http://skryptoteka.rynko.pl/moja-lista-todo-czyli-lista-rzeczy-do-zrobienia)